vogelito/glacierprotocol/_docs/setup/create-app-usb.md

 9. Repeat all above steps using the SETUP 2 computer, SETUP 2 BOOT USB, and Q2 APP USB.
-10. Find a container in which to store all of your labeled hardware, along with the Glacier document hardcopy, when you are finished.
+10. Find a container in which to store all of your labeled hardware, along with the CryptoGlacier document hardcopy, when you are finished.